 Covariance functions are a special choice of a multi-input single-output functions that are treated separately from common functions.
 A covariance function is a function:

 that is semi-positive definite.
-That is, for all we have:
+That is, for all

 All covariance functions must inherit from best.maps.CovarianceFunction: